grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/seshat/README.md

 Image source: [Wikipedia - Seshat](https://en.wikipedia.org/wiki/Seshat)

-Radix trie for Node.js with a C++ core and a TypeScript API.
+A high-performance radix trie (prefix tree) for Node.js with a C++ core and TypeScript API.

+## What is this?

+A radix trie implementation with C++ performance for fast prefix-based searches.
+Useful for autocomplete, spell checking, and dictionary lookups where you need to quickly find words by their prefixes.

 ## Install